troyschneringer/boardfamily/_drafts/camel-up-cards.md

   I love to teach this game to new people and have often found the family coming back to it as well.

 teachability: |
-  While the recommended age is 8+ we have been playing with kids aged 5+ with no issue.
+  While the recommended age is 8+ we have been playing with kids aged 5+ with no issues.

   The game is very easy to teach gamers of all ages as you have two basic actions on your turn: